scientific-python/cookie/docs/pages/guides/gha_basic.md

 We use `re-actors/alls-green` to evaluate whether required jobs have passed.
-You need to tell it what jobs are required, which you can do without repeating the needs list by taking the `needs` list and inputing it as json to `with: jobs:`.
+You need to tell it what jobs are required, which you can do without repeating the needs list by taking the `needs` list and inputting it as json to `with: jobs:`.

 This will also support jobs that are allowed to fail (`allowed-failures:`) and allowed to be skipped (`allowed-skips:`) too.